-Republic have the 'fight and grit' to beat Canada
+Republic have 'fight and grit' to beat Canada

 "You are trying to hard to be present but you are also out of your body a little bit.
 It didn't feel real, but in my head I was just trying to get ready for the game.

-"There was a lot going on but it is obviously something I am going to look back on and remember forever."
+"There was a lot going on, but it is obviously something I am going to look back on and remember forever."

 Support for Sheva

-After giving away the decisive penalty against Australia Marissa Sheva, who, like Farrelly, is US-born and made her Republic debut this year, was visibly upset after the match and Farrelly said the pair had been supporting each other.
+Marissa Sheva, who, like Farrelly, is US-born and made her Republic debut this year, was visibly upset after giving away the decisive penalty against Australia.

 "We have similar fears and anxieties and feelings of pressure," Farrelly said about her relationship with Sheva.